 The program fee is approximately $2,900.
 This fee includes all in-country accommodations, at least 2 meals per day, all entry into museums and local attractions, insurance, and transportation in-country.
 This fee does not include airfare, one meal per day and spending money.
-A deposit of $300 is due by December 15.
-The remaining program fee of $2,400 is due by March 30.
+A deposit of $300 is due one (1) week after a student is accepted into the program to hold their spot.
+The remaining program fee is due by March 1.
 These are deadlines of course, so fees can be paid earlier.

 This fee is one of the lowest on campus for a Maymester program.
 The reason that the program can offer so much content for such a low fee, is that this program has been endowed by Dr. and Mrs. Lawrence V. Phillips with a generous gift which supports the program financially and keeps student costs low.